daniel570/terraform-k8s-nginx/README.md

 # terraform-k8s-nginx
-# Build GCP infrastructure and k8s clusters with Terraform; Deploy autoscaling nginx server, and edit welcome page.
+# Build GCP infrastructure and k8s cluster with Terraform; Deploy autoscaling nginx server, and edit welcome page.

 * All commands are executed on Google Cloud Shell environment.